Troubleshooting your Development Environment Setup

 node-gyp rebuild --arch=arm64

-3. Copy binary to the correct location
+1. Copy the compiled binary to the expected location:

 mkdir bin/darwin-arm64-83